nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Uses the name of the job at the specified `INDEX` to filter the list of contacts to contacts with role matching the name.
+* Contacts that are already matched will not be shown.
 * The index refers to the index number shown in the displayed job list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * The filter is case-insensitive i.e. `Cleaner` will match `cleaner`.